 While in college, I’d entered my one and only powerlifting competition (I came in third of out of 3 or 4…and the tallying was messed up so I got the 3rd Place medal off-stage and afterwards when the error was found).
 I’d been working out at Mt.
 Olympus gym (long out of business), in Flagstaff, Arizona.
 There was this skinny-as-shit (probably weighed all of 140 lbs) lifter I saw dead-lifting 405 lbs (it’s also what I deadlifted at some 175-180 lbs at the time).
 405 pounds is a lot for someone of his size.
 I also saw him squat 300 – 400 pounds, can’t remember what he’d done there, but the deadlift stuck in my mind because it was exactly the same as I lifted.

-But the really cool feat of strength I’d seen was him lifting one end of the owner’s VW bug (“Jake” I think was his first name; I’ve long forgotten his last name, but if I’m not mistaken, Jake is in the background wearing the “Pro Workout” Reebok T-shirt in this image; I know Jake used to follow him around his meets, and he’d been studying biofeedback and lifting while also studying at NAU).
+But the really cool feat of strength I’d seen was him lifting one end of the owner’s VW bug (Pat Jacobs, or “Jake,” I think was his nickname, but if I’m not mistaken, Pat/Jake is in the background wearing the “Pro Workout” Reebok T-shirt in this image; I know Jake used to follow him around his meets, and he’d been studying biofeedback and lifting while also studying at NAU).
 The VW was parked out front of the gym’s plate-glass window.
 I think it (the VW) was yellow?
 Dave and Jake had been talking, when Dave went outside, squatted down, grabbed the VW’s bumper…and freaking lifted it to a full standing position!
 Just like that.
 The VW wiggled a bit as it was set back down.
 Geesh.
 I ran into Dave a lot at Mt.
 Olympus, but we never really met or became friendly.
 He didn’t seem all that nice of a guy then…I won’t go into specifics…but even he later talked about his early behavior, once he’d become a Born Again Christian, about how he felt bad about his younger-self’s behavior.
 Nice to know he finally turned into a good person before he left this Earth.

 Dave also had a weightlifting bar developed and named for him, called the Pasanella Bar, which had been approved by the International Powerlifting Federation for the 242-pound, 275-pound, 305-pound, and unlimited classes.